Hydrocephalus Diagnosis

 Depending on the child's age at the time of discovery, various radiographic techniques are available to confirm the hydrocephalus diagnosis.

 In the first six to twelve months of life, the diagnosis can often be made with an ultrasound (sonogram) of the brain, which may show the enlarged ventricles.
 After the skull fuses, the diagnosis is best made with MRI or CT .
 Each one of these tests has their pluses and minuses, but overall most neurosurgeons would favour an MRI scan.
 While this test takes longer than a CT scan, and thus usually requires sedation, it gives a much better picture of the brain and the possible cause of the hydrocephalus.
-This information may effect the treatment options for the child.
+This information may effect the treatment options of the child.

 Often the CT scanning will involve the use of contrast dye to create better images of the scanned area.